 Agri-Mark is currently headquartered in Methuen, Massachusetts.
 Our cooperative of farm family owners are located throughout New England and Upstate New York.
 Our farmers have supported investments of over $100 million in plants, property, and equipment in the past 20 years.
 We manage four plants in three states, employing over 1,000 people.
 Award-winning cheeses are made in Cabot and Middlebury, Vermont and Chateaugay New York.
 The best premium butter is churned in West Springfield, Massachusetts and in Cabot, Vermont we produce light cheddars, flavored cheddars, greek-style yogurt, cottage cheese and sour cream.
 While all our profits are returned to our farmer owners, we are dedicated to supporting our local workforce and the communities in which our members farm and where we produce and sell dairy products.

-We are a cooperative of more than 1,200 family farms from all six New England states and New York, and each farm is different in acreage, the type of land they have, and the crops they are able to grow and where they source those crops they buy.
+We are a co-operative of more than 800 family farms from all six New England states and New York, and each farm is different in acreage, the type of land they have, the crops they are able to grow and where they source those crops and/or other feed inputs they buy.

 The main, basic ingredients for the feed for dairy cows on our member farms consist of any combination of corn silage, hay silage, dry hay and pasture.
 Many of our farmers use dairy nutrition experts to “balance” the ration for consistent production of milk and to maintain a healthy cow.
 Usually supplemental protein and energy are used to accomplish the needed results.
 The kernel portion of the corn plant supplies additional energy and soybeans are the main source of protein.

 However, most member farms do not have the acreage or equipment to supply the needed extra energy and protein.
-Therefore they need to purchase the supplemental energy and protein from feed dealers.
+Therefore, they need to purchase the supplemental energy and protein from feed dealers.
 There is only a small amount of corn grown in the U.S. that is not genetically altered and not readily available.
-According to the U.S. Department of Agriculture (USDA) estimates, during 2013, 90 percent of corn (maize) and 94 percent of soy grown in the United States were genetically modified to grow larger plants with larger ears of corn that resist disease, drought, fungus, herbicides, insects, etc.
+According to the U.S. Department of Agriculture (USDA) estimates, during 2015, 92 percent of corn (maize) and 94 percent of soy grown in the United States were genetically modified to grow larger plants with larger ears of corn that resist disease, drought, fungus, herbicides, insects, etc.

 Corn or alfalfa crops produced through biotechnology are a way to limit the amount of herbicides our farmers need to use.
 This makes for fewer problems for the local water sources and for enough good quality feed for our animals.